Hasse331/Hasse331/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on LAAR / Lapsen Arki SaaS Web application
+- 🔭 I’m currently learning flutter and working on my personal project FocusGym what's goal is to give variety and ideas for gym workouts without distractions, analytics and all unnecessary what takes the focus out from the actual exercise.
-- 🌱 I’m always learning and I love it
+- 🌱 I’m always learning something new and I love it
 - 👯 I’m keen on collaborating with open source projects related to educational tools and e-learning platforms, aiming to make learning more accessible.
 - 🤔 I’m looking to pair program with more experienced developers for mutual learning and growth.
 - 💬 Ask me about web development, or anything else tech-related!